 Mindfulness-based stress reduction (MBSR)

-MBSR helps people to cope with and improve physical symptoms caused by long-term illness.
+MBSR can help people to cope with and improve physical symptoms caused by long-term illness.
 It can help to relieve various symptoms and conditions, including:

 - chronic pain (pain that lasts for more than 3 months)